TanklessWaterHeater

 Rinnai PRO Certified Installer Cost

 Rinnai is one of the most-installed tankless brands in the United States and runs a robust installer certification program.
-The Rinnai PRO designation signals factory training, install volume, and an extended labor warranty on the heat exchanger.
-This page walks what the certification actually means, what the premium costs in 2026, and when the premium is worth paying.
+The Rinnai PRO designation signals factory training and Rinnai-specific install volume.
+What it does not do is change the manufacturer warranty, which is a common misconception.
+This page walks what the certification actually means, what the premium costs in 2026, and when it is worth paying.

 What Rinnai PRO certification involves